jason-nydegger/writing-portfolio/docs/product-overview.md

 ---
 *The following is an introduction page for a test automation platform.
 Its purpose is to provide developers a brief overview of the platform and its core concepts.*

-*Note: The links in this example are placeholders (not active), to demonstrate how a customer would learn more about a given topic*
+*Note: The links in this example are placeholders (not active), to demonstrate how a customer would learn more about a given topic*.

 ## What is Costanza?